History of rail transport

+"Puffing Billy", the oldest surviving steam locomotive in the UK.

-The history of rail transport began before the beginning of the common era.
-It can be divided into several discrete periods defined by the principal means of track material and power used.
+The history of rail transport began before the common era.
+It can be divided into several discrete periods, defined by the principal track material and power used.

 Ancient systems

-The Post Track, a prehistoric causeway in the valley of the River Brue in the Somerset Levels, England, is one of the oldest known constructed trackways and dates from around 3838 BCE, making it some 30 years older than the Sweet Track from the same area.
+The Post Track, a prehistoric causeway in the valley of the River Brue in the Somerset Levels, England, is one of the oldest known constructed trackways and dates from around 3838 BC, making it some 30 years older than the Sweet Track in the same area.
 Various sections have been designated as scheduled monuments.

-Evidence indicates that there was a 6 to 8.5 km Diolkos paved trackway, which transported boats across the Isthmus of Corinth in Greece from around 600 BCE.
-Wheeled vehicles pulled by men and animals ran in grooves in limestone, which provided the track element, preventing the wagons from leaving the intended route.
-The Diolkos was in use for over 650 years, until at least the 1st century CE.
+Evidence indicates that there was a 6 to 8.5 km paved trackway (Diolkos), which transported boats across the Isthmus of Corinth in Greece from around 600 BC.
+Wheeled vehicles pulled by men and animals ran in grooves indented in the limestone, which were meant to hold the wagon wheels in place & to travel in a straight direction.
+The Diolkos was in use for over 650 years, until at least the 1st century AD.
 Paved trackways were also later built in Roman Egypt.